 Q: How do you provision plugins?

-A: One can use the Cluster Operations to upgrade plugins on all (or some) masters running in the Private SaaS Edition infrastructure.
+A: One can use the Cluster Operations to upgrade plugins on all (or some) controllers running in the Private SaaS Edition infrastructure.

 Q: A main issue is updating Jenkins and the plugins.
 Is there a concept of updating?
 Green/blue updates?